The Learning Lowdown: What Separates an LMS From an LXP, and Why You Could Need Both

 What Is an LMS?

 An LMS is a popular software application with which organizations and institutions manage, host, and track learning programs.
-In 2021, 90% of companies were using an LMS to deliver training to employees in some capacity—and that number could continue to rise as the digital learning market continues to grow.
+In 2021, 90% of companies were using a LMS to deliver training to employees in some capacity—and that number could continue to rise as the digital learning market continues to grow.

 These closed systems give schools and businesses full control over the content being provided to users, making an LMS the ideal choice for delivering instructor-led learning experiences.
 Additionally, an LMS can deliver both synchronous and asynchronous learning experiences.
 Participants can view online lectures and seminars in real-time or watch a recording later.
 This allows for more collaborative learning for users while still offering a convenient option for those unable to attend live sessions.